juice-shop/pwning-juice-shop/appendix/solutions.md

    header.
 4. Copy the JWT (i.e. everything after `Bearer ` in the `Authorization` header) into the _Encoded_ field at <https://jwt.io>.
-6. In the _PAYLOAD_ field under _Decoded_ on the right hand side, change the `email` attribute in the JSON to `rsa_lord@juice-sh.op`.
+5. In the _PAYLOAD_ field under _Decoded_ on the right hand side, change the `email` attribute in the JSON to `rsa_lord@juice-sh.op`.
-7. In the <https://jwt.io> tab where you are modifying the JWT, go to the Browser developer tools (`F12` in Chrome) and find the `js/jwt.js` file (under _Source_ in Chrome).
+6. In the <https://jwt.io> tab where you are modifying the JWT, go to the Browser developer tools (`F12` in Chrome) and find the `js/jwt.js` file (under _Source_ in Chrome).
-8. Put a breakpoint on the line saying `key = window.CryptoJS.enc.Latin1.parse(key).toString();` (line 77 at the time of this writing)
+7. Put a breakpoint on the line saying `key = window.CryptoJS.enc.Latin1.parse(key).toString();` (line 77 at the time of this writing)
-9. Make some arbitrary change to the JWT on the right hand side to trigger the breakpoint.
+8. Make some arbitrary change to the JWT on the right hand side to trigger the breakpoint.
-10. While execution is paused, set the `key` variable to the public RSA via the developer tools Console: `key = '-----BEGIN RSA PUBLIC KEY-----\r\nMIGJAoGBAM3CosR73CBNcJsLv5E90NsFt6qN1uziQ484gbOoule8leXHFbyIzPQRozgEpSpiwhr6d2/c0CfZHEJ3m5tV0klxfjfM7oqjRMURnH/rmBjcETQ7qzIISZQ/iptJ3p7Gi78X5ZMhLNtDkUFU9WaGdiEb+SnC39wjErmJSfmGb7i1AgMBAAE=\r\n-----END
+9. While execution is paused, set the `key` variable to the public RSA via the developer tools Console: `key = '-----BEGIN RSA PUBLIC KEY-----\r\nMIGJAoGBAM3CosR73CBNcJsLv5E90NsFt6qN1uziQ484gbOoule8leXHFbyIzPQRozgEpSpiwhr6d2/c0CfZHEJ3m5tV0klxfjfM7oqjRMURnH/rmBjcETQ7qzIISZQ/iptJ3p7Gi78X5ZMhLNtDkUFU9WaGdiEb+SnC39wjErmJSfmGb7i1AgMBAAE=\r\n-----END
    RSA PUBLIC KEY-----'`.
 Note that it is necessary to encode the line breaks in the key properly using `\r\n` in the appropriate places!
-11. Resume execution.
+10. Resume execution.
 A signature should have been added to the JWT text on the left hand side.
-12. Change the `Authorization` header of a subsequent request to the retrieved JWT (prefixed with `Bearer ` as before) and submit the request.
+11. Change the `Authorization` header of a subsequent request to the retrieved JWT (prefixed with `Bearer ` as before) and submit the request.
 Alternatively you can set the `token` cookie to the JWT which be used to populate any future request with that header.

+### Like any review at least three times as the same user

+:wrench: **TODO**

 ### Log in with the support team's original user credentials

 _Solving this challenge requires [KeePass 2.x](http://keepass.info)
 installed on your computer.
 If you are using a non-Windows OS you need to use some unofficial port._